b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/index.md

 - _[3 Ne 19:32-34](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/19?lang=eng&id=p32-p34#p32)_

 But out of all the myriad things they didn't write down, the one concept they got recorded verbatim wouldn't mean a damned thing outside of Judaism.
 Perhaps they were [[BoM Changes#Intro Page|descendants of Israelites]], but don't forget that by this point they're 600+ years separated from Lehi.

 &nbsp;

+#### Vs Gospels
+The four gospels in the New Testament were written well after Jesus was crucified, [ranging from 65 - 110 CE.](https://www.churchofjesuschrist.org/study/liahona/2023/01/digital-only/the-gospels-four-testimonies-of-the-savior?lang=eng) Subtract 34 years from that for the crucifixion, we're looking at 31 to 76 years after the fact.
+I'm not aware of a better primary source, but the reason I bring this up is that the authors of these gospels were able to produce *something*, rather than "Jesus came and said a bunch of stuff idk lol"

+If you, reader, served a full-time mission for the church, how often did you tout the Book of Mormon as "another testament of Jesus Christ"?
+Did someone with a Christian background have their interest piqued?
+Did they find the part of the book where Jesus makes a physical appearance?
+Did this hypothetical investigator then read "we didn't write any of it down, anyway here's the sermon on the mount exactly as it appears in KJV" and think "hot dog, this verbatim copy-paste is exactly what I was looking for.
+I am now convinced that Joseph Smith was a prophet!"?

+No?
+Why not, did you have a problem with porn or something?

+&nbsp;